-- X indicates incomplete thesis. - W indicates that the student has withdrawn or dropped officially from a course during the first 10 weeks of a long semester, first 7 weeks of a 10 week summer term, or through the 15th class day of a 5 week summer term.
+- X indicates incomplete thesis. - W indicates that the student has withdrawn or dropped officially from a course during the first 10 weeks of a long semester, first 7 weeks of a 10 week summer term, or through the 15th class day of a 4 or 5 week summer term consisting of 20 days.
 (See semester schedule for exact dates.)
-W is not computed in the grade point average. - WF indicates that the instructor dropped the student during the first 10 weeks of a long semester, first 7 weeks of a 10 week summer term, or through the 15th class day of a 5 week summer term.
+W is not computed in the grade point average. - WF indicates that the instructor dropped the student during the first 10 weeks of a long semester, first 7 weeks of a 10 week summer term, or through the 15th class day of a 4 or 5 week summer term consisting of 20 days.
 (See semester schedule for exact dates.)
 WF is not computed in the grade point average. - WX indicates administrative withdrawal.